numpy/numpy/doc/neps/roadmap.rst

 Performance
 -----------

-We want to further improve NumPy's performance, through:

-- Better use of SIMD instructions, also on platforms other than x86 - see :ref:`NEP38`.
+Improvements to NumPy's performance are important to many users.
+The primary topic at the moment is better use of SIMD instructions, also on platforms other than x86 - see :ref:`NEP38`.

+Other performance improvement ideas include:

-- Reducing ufunc overhead.
+- Reducing ufunc and ``__array_function__`` overhead.
 - Optimizations in individual functions.
+- A better story around parallel execution.

 Furthermore we would like to improve the benchmarking system, in terms of coverage, easy of use, and publication of the results (now